 Another great franchise with, if I may say, a relatively successful reboot.
-My good friend Paul Maddalena would probably hate me for saying this, but I like the Chris Pratt version, almost as much as I like catering service Hamilton ON.
+My good friend Paul Maddalena would probably hate me for saying this, but I like the Chris Pratt version, almost as much as I like a good catering service.
 In fact, I definitely like it more than I like the third movie of the original series, and, if it weren’t for Jeff Goldblum, I’d have a hard time picking between the reboot and the second movie.
 The first one, or course, the original original, will always be by far the best.
 And I say that with huge props to the child actors, who are definitely the best child actors featured in the franchise, which is a big deal for me.
 Anyway, I digress.

 Okay so before I start, just want to make it clear that I’m going solely off the movies here, as I know that the books give different details about the vehicles, etc. So, movie vehicles is what I’m sticking to, just to keep things as uncomplicated as possible.
 So the first park-related vehicles we see are the tour vehicles.
 You know, the green and yellow guys painted kind of like dinosaurs, into which all the characters climb to go on the test run.
 Well, we all know how that ended.
 Granted, let’s acknowledge that these cars were on a track, and that they were therefore on a kind of road.
 But they were certainly moving through all kinds of different terrain.
 So I’m including them.
 Also, they’re super iconic, so it’s not like I was going to leave them out.